AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 #### GLAD Alternative to GLEW
 ##### Overview
 In the [LearnOpenGL](https://learnopengl.com/Introduction) tutorial, the GLAD library is used as opposed to GLEW.
-If you are following the LearnOpenGL material, **you may wish to use GLAD, however I do not recommend this** either way, since this will require one to follow LearnOpenGL's error-prone system of implementing GLSL shaders into projects, which are needed at a basic level in this module & as the focus of the COMP3015 module.
+If you are following the LearnOpenGL material, **you may wish to use GLAD, however I do not recommend this** even if you are following said tutorial.
+This is because GLAD will require one to follow LearnOpenGL's error-prone system of implementing GLSL shaders into projects, which are needed at a basic level in this module & are the focus of the succeeding COMP3015 module.
 The `LoadShaders` header & cpp files in [Files](/Lab5/Files/) use GLEW & will allow for easier implementing of GLSL shaders.
 If you still wish to use GLAD, the process of retrieval is still available below.

 ##### Retrieval
 GLAD can be downloaded from the [GLAD Loader-Generator Web Service](https://glad.dav1d.de/) in multiple different forms depending upon the individual's requirements.
 If one is to use GLAD for this lab, set the `Language` to `C++`, the `gl` to an OpenGL version of at least `Version 3.3` & lastly set the `Profile` to `Core`.

 In the `Downloads` folder, open the `glad` folder & navigate to the `include` subfolder.
 Move both the internal `glad` & `KHR` folders to the `C:\Users\Public\OpenGL\include` folder.
 Then, in the `glad` folder's `lib` folder, move the `glad.c` file into your Visual Studio Project's project directory where your `main.cpp` file is located.

-In your `main.cpp` file, add the ```//#include <glad/glad.h>``` include.
+In your `main.cpp` file, add the ```#include <glad/glad.h>``` include.
 Like with GLEW, make sure that the ```#include``` is located above all other OpenGL related includes, since GLAD must run before all other OpenGL related libraries.
 If Visual Studio fails to retrieve `glad.h`, then something has gone wrong in any of the aforementioned processes.

 #### OpenGL Mathematics (GLM)
 The GLM library provides extended mathematics for OpenGL.
 GLM's functions also follow the same naming conventions & functionality as GLSL.
-While GLM is specifically intended for use with OpenGL, it is also able to be utilised with other third parties.
+While GLM is specifically intended for use with OpenGL, it is also able to be utilised elsewhere.

 Navigate to the [GLM Repository](https://github.com/g-truc/glm) & download the latest release in zip format.
 In the `Downloads` folder, open the `glm` folder & move the internal `glm` folder to the `C:\Users\Public\OpenGL\include` include directory.
 No glm ```#include``` directives are needed in your Visual Studio project for this lab.
 It will be specified as to whether you require them in future labs.